 Investigations of financial crimes often take years and involve the examination of complex banks of information.
-If you have had any inquiries or communications that may be indications you are under suspicion or investigation in connection with a crime, it is critical that you engage a criminal defense lawyer immediately to avoid making mistakes that could later be used to build a case against you.
+If you have had any inquiries or communications that may be indications you are under suspicion or investigation in connection with a crime, it is critical that you engage an Orlando white-collar crime lawyer immediately to avoid making mistakes that could later be used to build a case against you.

 It is important to have an attorney as soon as possible when under investigation.
 Our lawyers vigorously defend the rights of clients to prevent investigations from resulting in arrests and to defend criminal charges if filed.
 We also help our clients prepare for grand jury proceedings.

 White-collar crimes attorney Mark Horwitz has over 20 years of experience in criminal defense and appeals.
 He has won favorable decisions at trial and on appeal for clients charged with a variety of crimes, ranging from income tax evasion to bribery.

 If you have been accused of a white-collar crime, our experienced criminal defense attorneys will help you prepare an effective defense.
 To schedule a consultation at our Tampa or Orlando office, fill out our online form or call (407) 901-5852.